mbanting/metalsmith-prismic/README.md

 - `accessToken` is optional, depending if your repository needs it or not.
 - `release` the name or raw reference of the release you want to generate; if none specified then master release will be generated
 - `linkResolver` an optional function to generate links or the path of a generated collection of files; if none specified then a default format of "/&lt;document.type&gt;/&lt;document.id&gt;/&lt;document.slug&gt;" will be used
+- `htmlSerializer` an optional function to format the resulting HTML.
+You don't have to write the HTML serialization for all the possible types, just the ones you want to override the default behavior

 ```json